-Traditionally, this dish is made with lamb, I usually use beef or a combination of both.
+Traditionally, this dish is made with lamb, but I prefer beef or a combination of both.

 - 2 cups dried beans or 4 cups green beans, cut in 2 inch pieces (fresh or frozen)

-- 1/2 pound lamb shoulder chop or lamb shank
+- 1/2 pound lamb shoulder chop or a lamb shank cut in half

 - 1/2 pound beef stew meat or chuck roast, cut into chunks